 For such a small island, Aruba has a diverse offering of sites that must be seen.
 Whether your interests lie in the arts, cultural or military history, or architecture; Aruba’s landmarks aid in making a vacation on the island an unforgettable experience.
 When you’ve run all out of landmarks, there are even more natural attractions to pique your interests.

 Art, architecture, and history combine in Aruba's churches.
 Built in 1952, Themarks the site of the first Aruban Catholic Church, originally built by Spanish missionaries in 1750.
 On the way to the Alto Vista, you may pass by the gold mining ruins at Balashi.
 Other Aruba landmarks include St. Anna Catholic Church, well-known for its beautiful 1870 hand-carved wooden altar.
 Lourdes Grotto is a religious shrine that was built to honor the Virgin Mary, who is said to have appeared to children at this spot in 1858.
 The grotto, which is quite small but beautifully built, is usually overflowing with flowers, candles, and incense offered in worship to the Virgin.

-In case you like to expand your knowledge of other cultures and places, you should consider visiting a museum during your time on Aruba.
-To learn more information about each museum, try clicking on the name.
+If you enjoy learning about unfamiliar places and cultures, you might enjoy visiting a museum during your time on Aruba.
+To see more information concerning each museum, you can click on the name.

 |Aruba Aloe Balm Museum||(297) 588-3222||1.5 mi.
 North of Downtown Oranjestad|

 |Aruba Model Train Museum||(297) 584-7321||0.8 mi.
 Southeast of Central Lagoville|

 |Aruba Numismatic Museum||(297) 582-8831||0.3 mi.
 East of Downtown Oranjestad|

 |National Archaeological Museum Aruba||(297) 582-8879||Downtown Oranjestad|